Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 describe deprecations or breaking changes and help you to change your configuration to keep the same (or similar) behavior across different versions.

+## v0.85.0 ➞ v0.86.0
+### snowflake_table_constraint resource changes

+#### *(behavior change)* NOT NULL removed from possible types
+The `type` of the constraint was limited back to `UNIQUE`, `PRIMARY KEY`, and `FOREIGN KEY`.
+The reason for that is, that syntax for Out-of-Line constraint ([docs](https://docs.snowflake.com/en/sql-reference/sql/create-table-constraint#out-of-line-unique-primary-foreign-key)) does not contain `NOT NULL`.
+It is noted as a behavior change but in some way it is not; with the previous implementation it did not work at all with `type` set to `NOT NULL` because the generated statement was not a valid Snowflake statement.

+We will consider adding `NOT NULL` back because it can be set by `ALTER COLUMN columnX SET NOT NULL`, but first we want to revisit the whole resource design.

 ## vX.XX.X -> v0.85.0

 ### Migration from old (grant) resources to new ones